 My Mother Earth

-This artwork represents the special connection between land and water to Aboriginal Peoples.
-We value our relationship to Country, and honour it through art, language, song, and dance, and the passing of knowledge and customs down to younger generations.
+This artwork represents the special connection between land and water to Aboriginal People.
+We value our relationship to country, honour it through art, language, song, and dance.
+Passing knowledge and customs down to younger generations.
 When our environment is thriving and protected, our people feel the same way.
 When it's under threat, this impacts us mentally and spiritually.
 We mourn loss and destruction of sacred sites and cultural heritage.
-If we can make sustainable decisions to support Mother Earth, it will not only benefit our wellbeing but also future generations.
-The design includes lines and circles - representing families and community - all joined together to represent unification, keeping our culture alive and strong.
+If we can focus to support Mother Earth making sustainable decisions this not only benefits our wellbeing but also future generations.
+The design includes lines and circles that are families and community.
+All joined together to keep our culture alive and strong.
 The "U" shapes signify people in our community.
-Our Old People told us what foods were suitable to eat and what plants and animals were in season.
+Our old people told us what foods we suitable to eat and what plants and animals were in season.
 These are the different aspects I created using the dots.

 It's great to see contemporary and traditional practices being used by mob in Caring for Country strategies.
 Never underestimate our cultural knowledge because we have successfully used these practises for thousands of years.

 If you want to heal country, then pay attention to First Nations Voices.
 This artwork hopes to capture the past and express deeply felt concerns regarding desecration of ancient sites and the struggle to reclaim cultural context.

 This artwork honours female role models in our communities and their contributions.
 In my design, I wanted to capture how I look up to my mother and grandmother like how many of us can relate; the mother figure who has kept the family together, made the sacrifices and achievements made for us to achieve greater, who continue to inspire us.

 In Aboriginal and Torres Strait Islander families, you often have several female leaders who can be anyone such as sisters, aunties, cousins, daughters or friends... not only caring for family but fighting for cultural/social issues while breaking down gender stereotypes.